liangwp/dockerised-wesnoth/README.md

 ## Setup

-1. Run the build script, to grab the host session's X11 cookie and embed into the docker image
+1. Run the build script, to grab the host session's X11 cookie, embed into the docker image, and create the mounted directories if necessary
     * `./build.sh`
 1. Edit docker-compose file, with the relevant setup for your gpu as necessary.
     * `docker-compose up`

-## X11 Security

-1. Non-existent.
-Not for now.
-It's a game, and a dockerisation test.